zcdong/Devguide/book/tutorial-hello-sky.md

 ## Step 7: Publishing Data

-To use the calculated outputs, the next step is to //publish// the results.
+To use the calculated outputs, the next step is to *publish* the results.
 If we use a topic from which we know that the ''mavlink'' app forwards it to the ground control station, we can even look at the results.
 Let's hijack the attitude topic for this purpose.

 The interface is pretty simple: Initialize the struct of the topic to be published and advertise the topic: